-In compliance with Regulation 23 of the Listing Regulations, during the financial year under review, the Company sought the approval from the Members of the Company by way of postal Ballot for the contracts/ arrangements/ transactions entered into and/ or to be entered into with Bennett, Coleman & Company limited (BCCL), the holding company, relating to the transfer and / or availing of resources, services or obligations, for each of the five financial years of the Company commencing from April 1, 2020, exceeding ten percent of the annual consolidated turnover of the Company, as per the last audited financial statements of the Company but not exceeding the aggregate value of 200 crore (Rupees two hundred crore only) per annum, on such terms and conditions as may be mutually agreed between the Company and BCCL.
+In compliance with Regulation 23 of the Listing Regulations, Members of the Company granted approval for the contracts/ arrangements/ transactions entered into and/ or to be entered into with BCCL relating to the transfer and / or availing of resources, services or obligations, for each of the five financial years of the Company commencing from April 1, 2020, exceeding ten percent of the annual consolidated turnover of the Company as per the last audited financial statements of the Company but not exceeding the aggregate value of 200 crore (Rupees two hundred crore only) per annum, on such terms and conditions as may be mutually agreed between the Company and BCCL.

-i.e. transactions exceeding ten percent of the annual consolidated turnover as per the last audited financial statements, entered during the year by the Company, as required under Section 134(3) (h) of the Act (in the Form AoC 2) is attached as Annexure Gto this Report.
+Details of the Material Related Party Transactions entered during the year by the Company, as required under Section 134(3) (h) of the Act (in the Form AOC 2) is attached as Annexure F to this Report.

-the Companys policy on Materiality of related party transactions and dealing with related party transactions is available on the Companys website at: www.enil.coAi at http://www.enil.co.in/policies- code- of-conduct.php
+The Companys Policy on Materiality of related party transactions and dealing with related party transactions is available on the Companys website at: www.enil. co.in (url: https://www.enil.co.in/policies-and-code- of-conduct.php).

 The related party transactions are entered into based on business exigencies such as synergy in operations, profitability, market share enhancement etc. and are intended to further the Companys interests.
 In accordance with the applicable accounting standards, transactions with related parties are furnished in the financial statements.

 The Company has formulated a Dividend Distribution Policy as required under the Regulation 43A of the Listing Regulations.
-The said Policy is appended as Annexure H to this Report and also uploaded on the Companys website at www.enil.co.in (url: https:// www.enil.co.in/policies-and-code-of-conduct.php).
+The said Policy is appended as Annexure G to this Report and also uploaded on the Companys website at www.enil.co.in (url: https:// www.enil.co.in/policies-and-code-of-conduct.php).

-The Board of Directors has adopted the Risk Management Policy pursuant to the provisions of Section 134 and all other applicable provisions of the Companies Act, 2013 and Listing Regulations and also established related procedures to inform Board Members about the risk assessment and minimization procedures.
+The Company has adopted a Risk Management Policy pursuant to the provisions of Section 134 and all other applicable provisions of the Companies Act, 2013 and Listing Regulations and also established related procedures to inform Board Members about the risk assessment and minimization procedures.
 The Company has a strong Enterprise Risk Management framework which is administered by the Senior Management team and monitored by the Risk Management Committee.
-Major risks are identified and the mitigation measures are put in place, and the same are reported to the Audit Committee and Board of Directors along with the action taken report.
-Risk Management Policy envisages assessment of strategic risks, operational risks, financial risks, regulatory risks, human resource risks, technological risks.
+Major risks are identified and the mitigation measures are put in place, and the same are also reported to the Audit Committee and Board of Directors along with the action taken report.
+The Risk Management Policy envisages assessment of strategic risks, operational risks, financial risks, regulatory risks, human resource risks, technological risks.